jodaf/quilvyn-lastage/README.txt

     Language synergy is not reported.
   </li><li>
     Scribe does not report a validation error for a character with pidgin language competence in Courtier or High Elven.
-Note that the Midnight rule book violates this rule by specifying that Orcs have pidgin competence in High Elven.
+Note that the rule book violates this rule by specifying that Orcs have pidgin competence in High Elven.
   </li>
 </ul>
 </p>